npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests.
 They pass.
 COMMIT!

-The data class does allow us to make the state of a signup sheet inconsistent, by passing in more signips than the capacity.
+The data class does allow us to make the state of a signup sheet inconsistent, by passing in more signups than the capacity.
 * Add a check in the init block:

       ~~~